barricklab/breseq/src/doc/methods.rst

 Methods
 ==============

-This section describes the algorithms used by :program:`breseq` in more detail for those who want to know how it predicts mutations.
+This section describes the algorithms used by :program:`breseq` in more detail.

 Read Alignment
 ----------------